Browser Fingerprinting: A Complete Guide

 Researchers have demonstrated that an accurate fingerprint can be generated with data on the type of operating system and hardware level features of a device.

-Some websites are dedicated to helping you check how unique your browser fingerprint is.
-They will offer a breakdown of the kind of data contained in your fingerprint alongside a score of browser fingerprint’s uniqueness.
+There are websites dedicated to helping you check how unique your browser fingerprint is online.
+They offer a breakdown of the kind of data contained in your fingerprint alongside a score of the browser fingerprint’s uniqueness.
+Some of the top options include IPHey.com, FingerprintJS, CreepJS, BrowserScan.net, and so on.

 Ideally, incognito mode and private browsing of popular browsers should help maintain a high level of privacy.
 However, they fall short when it comes to browser fingerprinting.
 Using these features makes the browser fingerprint more unique to the user.